divine89/vimrc/README.md

 This is my personal Vim configuration.
 It is very simple and clear.

-Please make backup of your files:
+Please at first make backup of your files:

     mkdir ~/VimFilesBackup
     mv -f ~/.vimrc ~/.vim ~/VimFilesBackup